zowe/zowe-cli/packages/secrets/src/keyring/EXTENDERS.md

 ## Webpacking/bundling alongside your project

 Some projects leverage a JavaScript bundler, such as Webpack or Vite, to minify and compress their Node.js packages.
-While the Secrets SDK does support Webpack, developers who want to bundle the Secrets SDK alongside their package should set up a `prebuilds` folder alongside the same directory as their extension's build folder.
+While the Secrets SDK does support Webpack, developers who want to bundle the Secrets SDK alongside their package should set up a `prebuilds` folder alongside their package root.

 For example, if your extension build output is placed in the `out` folder, your directory structure should look like this:

 ```
 your-extension/
+├── package.json
 ├── src/
 ├── out/
 │   └── bundledExtension.js